 1.1.
 The provisions of this document are intended to establish national standards for testing the airtightness of enclosures and heating and cooling air distribution systems, and the airflow of mechanical ventilation systems.
-This Standard is intended for use by parties evaluating the performance of residential buildings including home energy raters, energy auditors, or code officials.
+This Standard is intended for use by parties evaluating the performance of residential buildings including home energy raters, energy auditors, or code officials: who are evaluating the performance of Residential Buildings, as well as or of Dwelling Units andor Sleeping Units within Residential or Commercial Buildings,